 Marin Housing Authority (MHA) provides decent, safe and sanitary housing for low and moderate income people.
 MHA administers the Section 8 Housing Choice Voucher Program, owns and manages Housing units, the Supportive Housing Department, and the Below Market Rate Home Ownership program (BMR).

 Legal Aid of Marin provides high quality legal representation and advocacy, information, referral, advice, community education, and other assistance to low-income and senior residents of Marin County.
 In particular, Legal Aid of Marin seeks to assist Marin County’s most vulnerable residents, particularly with problems related to housing, employment, child dependency, domestic violence prevention, and debtor rights.

-Mediation Services offers the public an alternative to court as a way of resolving disputes in a variety of areas.
+Marin Mediation Services is a division of the Marin Council District Attorney’s Office, offers the public an alternative to court as a way of resolving disputes in a variety of areas.
 Professionally trained and experienced Mediators help to facilitate resolutions for parties in conflict.

 San Anselmo provides individuals with disabilities reasonable accommodation in rules, practices and procedures to ensure equal access to housing, and to facilitate the development of housing for individuals with disabilities Ordinance 1100